Section 29-10 District PUD, planned unit development.

 (12) Screening and landscaping.
 For PUDs or portions thereof consisting

-detached dwellings on individual lots or
+-family detached dwellings on individual lots or two

--family attached dwellings on individual lots (except
+-family attached dwellings on individual

-shall be met by depicting the proposed landscaping on a "typical lot".
+requirement shall be met by depicting the proposed landscaping on a "typical lot".

 For all other PUDs or portions thereof and for PUDs or portions thereof consisting of